monikabrzezinska05/3rd_semester_exercises/week33/prg_5_service/README.md

 - Dependency Injection & service lifetimes
 - Environments and environment variables

+Link to example CRUD API with services and controllers: https://github.com/uldahlalex/inmemorybasiccrud

 **Info**
 - Check marketplace (where you install plugins) for Jetbrains AI Assistant
 - If you have .NET 8 and want a controller layout without cloning my repo, you can run